simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 simple create-template
 ```

-Modify the file according to the planned layout of your (test) cluster and make a **backup** of the result in a safe place:
+Modify the file according to the planned layout of your (test) cluster as described below:
+and make a **backup** of the result in a safe place:

 ```shell script
 vim /etc/simple_grid/site_config/site_level_config_file.yaml